Two Lefts Don't Make a Right...but Three Do: Release

-Two Lefts Don't Make a Right...but Three Do was certified Gold on March 21, 2005 by the RIAA for sales in excess of 500,000 in the United States.
-It has currently sold around 518,000 in the United States.
-A Gold Edition of this album was released on October 31, 2006.
+A Gold Edition of the album was released on October 31, 2006.
 The idea for a Gold Edition of this album came from Gotee Records, who also released a Gold Edition of The Anatomy of the Tongue in Cheek on the same day.
 The Gold Edition of this album has remixed and remastered sound similar to Mmhmm (the album was remixed by the same people who mixed Mmhmm) and it is also enhanced with a music video for the song "Chap Stick, Chapped Lips, and Things Like Chemistry".